Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 Parking Lot or Road Base

-For areas larger than a few thousand square feet, the roller's wide drum and self-propelled operation make it the only practical choice.
-A plate compactor covering a parking lot would take days where a roller takes hours.
+Use: Vibratory roller — For areas larger than a few thousand square feet, a roller's wide drum makes it the only practical choice.

 Southern Utah Soil Types and Compaction